 We computed the bottom quartiles of the number of employees and for the annual turnover for the S&P100.
-This calculation yielded a 2020 an average revenue of 23,209,500, and average number of employees of 34,800.
+This calculation yielded a 2020 an average revenue of 23,209,500,000 and average number of employees of 34,800.
 We then used these thresholds, following a logical-AND logic, to determine the number of WED-qualifying firms.
-While 11 firms qualified above the revenue threshold, and 31 firms qualified above the total employees threshold, only 7 firms qualified under both thresholds together.
-We thus took these 7 firms as our private firm sample under the WED criteria.
+While 14 firms qualified above the revenue threshold, and 31 firms qualified above the total employees threshold, only 11 firms qualified under both thresholds together.
+We thus took these 11 firms as our private firm sample under the WED criteria.

 There are no significant state-owned companies in the US of comparable size and rank - with perhaps two exceptions: the 'Government Sponsored Enterprises' (GSEs), FannieMae and FreddieMac.
 These are very important entities that facilitate mortgage origination and indeed the entire housing (and thus financial) system in the USA.
 The GSEs have a relationship with the US government that means they are 'sponsored' by the US government, although they also have publicly traded equities that float freely in the US stock markets.
+Given their importance in the US economy, their Chairmen and CEOs have been included in Criterion 3.

 We used the Forbes global billionaires list, reduced to all individuals with the US as their primary residence.
 While in many countries this list may not be appropriate, in the US it is a good source, because it has been intensively studied and because we more or less know what is going on with its accounting.
-Forbes produces both a US-focused and a global rich list. however, these are the same for the top wealthiest 400 individuals - with the exception of individuals with US as a primary residence, but without citizenship (we include these individuals in our sample).
+Forbes produces both a US-focused and a global rich list.
+However, these are the same for the top wealthiest 400 individuals - with the exception of individuals with US as a primary residence, but without citizenship (we include these individuals in our sample).
 The Forbes list has been so extensively used - in the US and elsewhere - which has some benefits (Freund and Oliver 2016).
 The criticisms of Forbes methodology are also relatively well-known as a result.
 We document some relevant aspects of the Forbes methodology, as well as possible alternatives, in the Appendix.